Chart Color Schemes

 Haymarket lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Haymarket's estimated population is around 10,325.
-This reflects an increase of 2,020 people since the 2021 Census, which reported a population of 8,305.
-The change was inferred from AreaSearch's estimate of 9,716 residents following examination of ABS ERP data release in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 19,855 persons per square kilometer, placing Haymarket in the top 10% nationally by AreaSearch's assessment.
-Haymarket's growth rate of 24.3% since the 2021 Census exceeded both state (7.6%) and metropolitan area averages.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Haymarket's population is estimated at around 10,325 as of Feb 2026.
+This reflects an increase of 2,020 people (24.3%) since the 2021 Census, which reported a population of 8,305 people.
+The change is inferred from the resident population of 9,716 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 19,855 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Haymarket's 24.3% growth since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population